minprog/prog-project/info/10 Syllabus.md

 4. Very good: minor room for improvement
 5. Excellent: essentially no room for improvement

-Failing to meet expectations as stated earlier will generally result in a failing grade for the course.
+Failing to meet expectations as mentioned will generally result in a failing grade for the course.

-## Deadlines
+## Deadlines and late submissions

 Extensions on projects, documentation and set-up are not granted, except in cases of emergency.
 Technical difficulties do not constitute emergencies.
-If you ask for an exception *after* the deadline we require that you see a student advisor.
+If you ask for an exception *after* a deadline we require that you see a student advisor.

 Projects submitted *n* hours late may be penalized by 10% for *n* in (0, 24], by 25% for *n* in (24, 48], by 50% for *n* in (48, 72], and by 100% for *n* greater than 72.
 Lateness will be determined by submissions' timestamps.